Louth Derby: Club structures

-Both teams have recovered from significant financial difficulties in the wake of the Celtic Tiger.
+Both teams have recovered from financial difficulties in the wake of the post-2008 Irish economic downturn.
 Dundalk were close to extinction in 2012, but were saved when a local consortium stabilised and took over the club.
 Drogheda survived examinership after a court ruling in 2008, on the basis that they remain a semi-professional outfit until in a financially comfortable position to switch to a full time set up.
 This has contributed to the gap between the teams, as Dundalk became a fully professional team in 2017.

 Dundalk's ownership history has also contributed to the gulf between the sides in recent years.
 Dundalk have received financial backing from their owners since 2012, whereas Drogheda United were supporter-owned between 2008 and 2023, and funded on a much smaller scale by their fans.
 However, in 2023, American consortium Trivela Group finalised their plans to purchase Drogheda United which means the club is set to receive a larger playing budget heading into the next few seasons.